griffithlab/rnabio.org/_posts/0003-06-01-Batch-Correction.md

 This publication used the same UHR (cancer cell lines) and HBR (brain tissue) samples we have been using throughout this course.
 To examine a strong batch effect, we will consider a DE analysis of UHR vs HBR where we compare Ribo-depleted ("Ribo") and polyA-enriched ("Poly") samples.

+**Questions**
-If we do DE analysis of UHR vs. HBR for replicates that are consistent with respect to Ribo-depletion or PolyA-enrichment, how does the result compare to when we use Ribo-depleted data vs PolyA-enriched data?
+If we do DE analysis of UHR vs. HBR for replicates that are consistent with respect to Ribo-depletion or PolyA-enrichment, how does the result compare to when we mix the Ribo-depleted data and PolyA-enriched data together?

 If you do batch correction and redo these comparisons does it make the results more comparable? i.e. can we correct for the technical differences introduced by the library construction approach and see the same biological differences?
+Can we improve our statistical power by then benefitting from more samples?

 This is a bit contrived because there really are true biological differences expected for polyA vs. Ribo-depleted data.
 To counter this, we will limit the analysis to only know protein coding genes.
 For those genes we expect essentially the same biological answer when comparing UHR vs HBR expression patterns.